jayunit100/presentations/asf-dc-2019/slides.md

 # First do no harm: How to run the kubetests from source to target specific functionality

-`cat demo-e2e.sh`
+`cat e2e-demo.sh`

 Stuff you might have broke?
 The stuff in your threat model.
+Whats in your threat model to start with?
+The stuff you think is important.

 Master:
 - ETCD ~ it has your entire cluster contents.
 - Kubelets ~ they run as root, and they generally have a docker daemon on them.
 - API Server ~ bringing an API server down could DoS any 'cloud native' app in a cluster.

 Apps:
 - Container exec
 - API calls that make apps do weird stuff

+DONT FORGET YOUR CONTAINER RUNTIME

 ---

 # Cluster Threat Model:  APIServer: ClusterRoleBindings

-Allow you to do anything.
-Look at them, DELETE THEM !
+Allow you to do things in ANY NAMESPACE  Look at them, maybe delete them...

 `kubectl get clusterrolebindings`